ancient-military-history

 Recruitment Criteria

 During the Han and Tang, candidates were often drawn from the sons of officials or military families, ensuring both political reliability and basic literacy.
 Physical standards were high: a Ming guard recruit had to be at least five feet six inches tall (roughly 1.7 meters), capable of drawing a bow of a certain strength, and able to run with armor.
 Background checks included scrutiny of family connections to ensure no ties to rebel or rival clans.
 The Qing dynasty, with its ethnic Manchu ruling class, reserved the most prestigious guard positions for Bannermen (particularly the Plain Yellow, Bordered Yellow, and Plain White Banners), though Han Chinese and Mongol soldiers also served under strict surveillance.
+The recruitment process was designed to filter out anyone who might be susceptible to bribery or coercion.

 Training Regimens

 Training was continuous and harsh.
 Guards practiced archery, swordplay, spear combat, unarmed fighting, and horse riding daily.
 They drilled formations and coordinated responses to hypothetical scenarios: what to do if the emperor is attacked during a procession, how to seal off sections of the palace, how to evacuate the imperial family.
 The Tang and Ming guard academies required written exams on military strategy and the Confucian classics—no guard could be considered fully trustworthy if he did not understand loyalty and duty.
 Personal cleanliness and uniform maintenance were also enforced; a dirty uniform was seen as a sign of disrespect to the emperor.
+The psychological conditioning was just as rigorous: guards were taught to suppress emotion, speak only when spoken to, and never to question orders.
+This training created a corps of soldiers who were not only physically formidable but also mentally conditioned for absolute obedience.

 Discipline and Punishments

 Breaches of discipline were dealt with severely.
 A guard caught sleeping on duty could be flogged, demoted, or executed.
 Dereliction that led to a security incident could result in execution of the entire shift.
 Conversely, rewards were lavish: promotions, land grants, cash bonuses, and even marriage to imperial princesses for exceptional service.
 This stark contrast between punishment and reward ensured a high level of motivation.
 However, it also created an atmosphere of fear; many guards were paranoid about making mistakes, which sometimes led to cover-ups or betrayals among themselves.
+The system was designed to produce loyalty through both fear and incentive, a balance that required constant oversight by the emperor or his trusted aides.

 Historical Examples: Highs and Lows of Imperial Guard Effectiveness